California's Paid Sick Leave Law

 To be compliant with new and existing requirements, here’s a checklist of what you’ll need to prepare:

-- Provide a written copy of your sick leave policy to employees at time of hire (example document).
+Provide a written copy of your sick leave policy to employees at the time of hire (example document).

-- Show how many days of sick leave an employee has available, either on their pay stub or a document issued the same day as their paycheck (use Square Payroll’s Paid Time Off/Sick Leave feature, use this template, or check out TSheets).
+Show how many days of sick leave an employee has available, either on their paystub or a document issued the same day as their paycheck (use Square Payroll’s Paid Time Off/Sick Leave feature or use this template.

 If you have specific questions regarding labor and pay requirements, contact the EDD and/or your local government offices.
 Be sure to consult a professional about local ordinances which may apply to your business.